gnuton/RagBag/Docs/CPP.md

 ```
 ## Basics ##
 ### Variables ###
-Variables are valid just in a certain scope
+Variables are valid just in a certain scope and can be of the following base types: http://en.cppreference.com/w/cpp/language/types

 #### Scope & Namespaces####
 Braces define scopes.
 Outside functions we can create namespace that define a scope for variables and functions.
 ```cpp